Fascia-nated about the Low Back?

 Here is an overview of the structure of this workshop.
 Completion of all segments is required.
 Thank you for planning accordingly.

 Put on your stretchy pants and get comfy!
-Your Fascia Journey starts from the comfort of your own home with our ONLINE SEGMENT.
-This part of the course is self-paced and 100% online.
+Your fascia journey starts from the comfort of your own home with our ONLINE SEGMENT.
+This part of the course includes your LAB MANUAL and pre-workshop INTRO CALL via Zoom.

-Our FASCIA LAB MANUAL is included in this online segment.
+Our LAB MANUAL for the Rooted Spine is your pre-reading assignment.
 Designed to read like a fun, glossy magazine, we cover some key concepts of fascial anatomy AND introduce you to many of the anatomical structures we will likely encounter in the Lab.
-It's beautiful, fun, and surprising!

-Pack a lunch (and some dark chocolate 🍫 to share 😉) and head to the anatomy lab and classroom for two days of learning here in sunny San Diego, CA.
+It's time to head to the anatomy lab for two days of learning here in sunny San Diego, CA.

-Together in the lab we will explore fascial architecture of the the lumbar region.
-The in-lab segment consists of:
+Together in the lab we will explore fascia from superficial to deep, and everything in between.
+The in-lab segment consists of :

-- Live DISSECTION and EXPLORATION of the low back and posterior pelvis.
+- Live DISSECTION and EXPLORATION of fascial tissues.

 - Classroom LECTURE & DISCUSSIONS on key concepts and applications for our bodywork and movement practices.